How to Clean an Infant’s Tongue?

 Why Do You Need to Clean Your Baby’s Tongue?

-You should clean and massage your baby’s mouth even before the eruption of teeth as cleaning and massaging the baby’s gums in the initial stages can help in the process of teething and ensure proper dental hygiene.
+- Establishing Oral Care Habits: Starting early instills good oral hygiene habits, setting the foundation for a lifetime of dental health.
+You should clean and massage your baby’s mouth even before the eruption of teeth as cleaning and massaging the baby’s gums in the initial stages can help in the process of teething.

 Whether or not your baby has teeth, you need to clean his mouth and tongue and maintain proper oral hygiene.
 If you want to know how you can clean your baby’s tongue, follow the steps given below.

 - In order to clean your baby’s tongue, the first thing you will need to do is clean your hands.
 Ensure that your hands are clean before you start the procedure.
 You can clean your baby’s tongue using a gauze or finger cloth wrapped around your fingers.
-You can even use tongue-cleaners available in the medical stores.
+You can even use tongue cleaners available in medical stores.

 - For instance, if you take gauze, moisten the gauze with warm water and wrap it around your finger.
-Then rest your baby in a comfortable position by cradling him in your one arm and use your other hand to clean the mouth.
+Then rest your baby in a comfortable position by cradling him in one arm and using your other hand to clean the mouth.